Rio Grande Dam

 Rio Grande Dam is a dam in Hinsdale County, Colorado impounding the Rio Grande.
 Built between 1910 and 1914 by the San Luis Valley Irrigation District to store water for agriculture in the San Luis Valley, Rio Grande Dam is an earth and rock fill dam 111 ft high and 550 ft long.
 The dam impounds the Rio Grande Reservoir, with a capacity of 52000 acre feet.

 The dam and reservoir are situated at an elevation of 9449 ft about 20 mi southwest of Creede, several miles below the headwaters of the Rio Grande.

-Purpose

-The primary purpose of the Rio Grande Dam is to provide irrigation water to the San Luis Valley.
-The water stored in the reservoir behind the dam is used to irrigate over 60,000 acres of farmland in the valley.
-The dam also provides water for municipal and industrial use in the area.

-Recreation

-The Rio Grande Dam and reservoir are also popular recreational destinations.
-The reservoir provides opportunities for fishing, boating, and swimming.
-The surrounding area is home to several campgrounds, hiking trails, and scenic drives.